 - Better lighting: Features a hotshoe and can thus hold and trigger an external flash gun.

 - More heavily discounted: Has been around for much longer (launched in August 2011).

-If the number of relative strengths (bullet points above) is taken as a guide, the A5000 comes out slightly ahead of the NEX-5N (7 : 6 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the A5000 emerges as the winner of the contest (9 : 6 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.